enkron/jnk/notes.md

 create a container, and runs that script

 ### Containers
-In general containers are encapsulations of an application's runtime environment.
+- in general containers are encapsulations of an application's runtime environment,
+- we can represent containers in programming terms: if an image is a class, then a container is an instance of a class - a runtime object.

 ## Bash
 ### Strict mode